How to Remove Hard Inquiries From Your Credit Report

 woman reading

-Hard inquiries can drop your credit score by a few points, and if there are several of them, they can make lenders nervous.
-The good news?
-Some inquiries can be removed—especially if they’re unauthorized or reported in error.
+Hard inquiries can lower your credit score by a few points, and several inquiries in a short period can raise concerns with lenders.
+Some inquiries can be removed, but only in specific situations.

 How Hard Inquiries Affect Your Credit Score